 What’s a hashtag I hear you ask?
-A hashtag is just a way of highlighting a particular keyword on social media by putting a # on front of the word e.g. #bettermanagers .
+A hashtag is just a way of highlighting a particular keyword on social media by putting a # in front of the word e.g. #bettermanagers.
 This means anyone who reads your tweet and wants to read more on the same subject can just click on the hashtag.
 You can use your own hashtags or use other people’s.

 7. Max your effort

-If you write blogs or have articles on your website, then a quick taster message on a social networking site can get more people reading them.
+If you write blogs or have articles on your website, then a quick taster message on a social networking site can get more people to read them.

 8. Shorten your links

-Some people don’t trust them, but if you’re limited to 140 characters as with twitter, you don’t want a long web address taking up all the characters you need for your message/question etc. then getting frustrated because you can’t shorten your message!
-Sites like bit.ly or some of tools mentioned will shorten the weblink to something short and dinky.
+Some people don’t trust them, but if you’re limited to a small number of characters as with Twitter, you don’t want a long web address taking up all the characters you need for your message/question, etc. then getting frustrated because you can’t shorten your message!
+Sites like bit.ly or some of the tools mentioned will shorten the weblink to something short and dinky.

 By the way, don’t always put a link into your message.

 Most social networking sites have some way of checking whether people are taking any notice of what you blog.
 For example, with most, you can check what they reply to or retweet.
 On Facebook, you can check ‘insights’.

 Once you know what they like – you can save time by focussing on that.